 For more American vs British grocery store differences, take a tour with me through both supermarkets in this YouTube video.

 The Sunny News YouTube channel, shares even more differences between the UK and USA, plus advice for things to do and what you’ll need to know about visiting London.
-This includes tips for visiting the first time, pub advice, a shopping guide, and Hidden Pubs of London.
-The blog also has a Guide for Americans Visiting London which is a collection of the top experiences I recommend.
-You’ll definitely want to bookmark it and visit the Pinterest boards created to help trip planning too.

 If you have lived in both America and England, or another country, please leave your ideas about differences in grocery stores or other things in the comments below.
 The Sunny YouTube community is pretty lively, so feel free to start a discussion there too. 😉